keyboardMFDoom/hpc_esc_401_solutions/exercise_session_09/README.md

 My questions:
 - what's the problem with using #pragma acc kernels? doesn't it as well make sure that it's copied to the host?
+- can you quickly look through my sbatch script if it has all the right parameters set?